 The offending was uncovered only after Inland Revenue began investigating Ms Skiffington’s accountants.
 Ms Skiffington, a lawyer who had held senior advisory roles within central government, had her charges permanently stayed in August 2015 due to ill-health.
 Sir Ngatata Love’s son, Matene Love, pleaded guilty to a charge under the Secret Commissions Act and was sentenced to six months of home detention in October 2015.

-Mr Roberts was the former asset manager of Te Roopu and former trustee and employee of Te Kawerau.
+Mr Roberts was the former asset manager of Te Roopu Taurima O Manuka Trust and former trustee and employee of Te Kawerau Iwi Tribal Trust.

-While he was employed by Te Roopu from 2012 to 2014, Mr Roberts received about $160,000 in kickbacks from various suppliers to the disability trust, including auto repairs workshops owned by his co-defendant, Atish Narayan.
-At no stage did Mr Roberts tell anyone at the trust that the suppliers were paying him cash to obtain the trust’s business.
+While he was employed by the Te Roopu Taurima O Manuka Trust from 2012 to 2014, Mr Roberts received about $160,000 in kickbacks from various suppliers to the disability Trust, including auto repairs workshops owned by his co-defendant, Atish Narayan.
+At no stage did Mr Roberts tell anyone at the Trust that the suppliers were paying him cash to obtain the Trust’s business.

-In total, suppliers to Te Roopu paid kickbacks to Mr Roberts to secure about $1.5 million of the trust’s business.
-The trust is a public health care provider for people with intellectual disabilities, and has received funding from the Ministry of Health and other government agencies.
+In total, suppliers to Te Roopu Taurima O Manuka Trust paid kickbacks to Mr Roberts to secure about $1.5 million of the Trust’s business.
+The Trust is a public health care provider for people with intellectual disabilities, and has received funding from the Ministry of Health and other government agencies.

-Mr Roberts had also received about $45,000 in kickbacks in 2009 for withdrawing public submissions he lodged on behalf of Te Kawerau, which was set up to settle treaty claims, in opposition to a proposed change to a district plan.
+Mr Roberts had also received about $45,000 in kickbacks in 2009 for withdrawing public submissions he lodged on behalf of the Te Kawerau iwi Tribal Trust, which was set up to settle treaty claims, in opposition to a proposed change to a district plan.
 The company that made the payment was unaware Mr Roberts was acting without the knowledge and consent of his employer.

 Saul Robert’s co-defendant, Atish Narayan, pleaded guilty to two charges under section three of the Secret Commissions Act, and one Crimes Act charge of ‘Obtaining by deception’ in August 2017.
-Mr Narayan owned two auto repair businesses which provided services to Te Roopu.
-Mr Narayan made undisclosed payments to Mr Roberts, in return for Mr Roberts arranging for vehicles owned by Te Roopu to be serviced or repaired at his businesses.
+Mr Narayan owned two auto repair businesses which provided services to the Te Roopu Taurima O Manuka Trust.
+Mr Narayan made undisclosed payments to Mr Roberts, in return for Mr Roberts arranging for vehicles owned by the Trust to be serviced or repaired at his businesses.